nbisek/MSCI342-Project/README.md

 **My Groups page:** users can view all the groups they are part of and access each group's page for more details.

 **Group page:** each group has its own page where users can create posts, and view events and questions/comments related to the group.
+(Has not been started)

 **Post creation:** users can create posts within a group and comment on other users' posts.
+(Has not been started)

 **Event creation:** users can create events within a group, RSVP to attend events, and view who else is attending.
+(Has not been started)

 **Settings page:** users can view and edit their app settings, including notifications and email preferences.

 **Account deletion:** users can delete their account and all associated data from the app.